diegovalle/aire.zmvm/readme.md

 What does it do?
 ----------------

 This package downloads pollution data for the Mexico City metro area.
-It can download the daily maximum, minimum, or average for each of the pollution measuring stations in the Zona Metropolitana del Valle de Mexico
+It can download the daily maximum, minimum, or average for each of the pollution measuring stations or geographical zones in the Zona Metropolitana del Valle de Mexico (greater Mexico City)

 Installation
 ------------